kubevela/kubevela/design/vela-core/migrate-from-oam-runtime.md

 # How to upgrade to KubeVela

 What if I want to upgrade from [oam-kubernetes-runtime](https://github.com/crossplane/oam-kubernetes-runtime) to KubeVela?
-Here's a detailed guide! has already been merged into [vela-core](https://github.com/oam-dev/kubevela/pull/663) now.
-Here is the doc for users who want to migrate from OAM Runtime to use KubeVela.
+Here's a detailed guide!

-## For Users Who are Using OAM runtime as Standalone Controller
+## For users who are using OAM runtime as standalone controller

 If you are using OAM Runtime as Standalone Controller, upgrading to KubeVela to KubeVela is very straight forward.